Best Preschools in Singapore 2026: Honest Comparison & Pricing

 - Childcare (N1 to K2): $720-$808

-- Consistent quality across centres due to standardised curriculum
+- Consistent quality across centres because of standardised curriculum

-- Chinese language immersion available at some centres
+- Chinese language immersion available at select centres

 NTUC First Campus (My First Skool)